defold/doc/docs/en/manuals/camera.md

 Cameras
 =======
-:toc: macro

-toc::[]

 Defold contains a primitive camera component.
 This manual describes its functionality and intended use.

 A camera is a component type that you use to provide a view into your game world.
 Cameras are very simple objects that in essence does the following:

-1. They have a location in space -- either 2D or 3D.
+1. They have a location in space---either 2D or 3D.
-2. They can be moved around in space -- by moving the containing game object.
+2. They can be moved around in space---by moving the containing game object.
 3. They provide the render script with the data necessary to render with computed view and projection matrices.

 Cameras in OpenGL are expressed as coordinate systems with a viewer, or eye, position, a near and a far clipping plane.
 The near clipping plane equals the viewing plane, or the screen.